hontas/queryStringParser/README.md

 I'm assuming you have some knowledge of JavaScript, that you have [node][node] installed and that you know your way around a shell such as the [Terminal][terminalWiki] or [git-bash][git].

-You'll find all files for this article here: [https://github.com/hontas/queryStringParser][githubProj]

 ## What is test-driven development?

 TDD is a software development process that looks like this: